031 – The Genitive case (introduction)

 3. to say that something is “made of” or someone “comes from”,

 Let’s have a look at some examples.
-The nouns in the Genitive are highlighted.
+The nouns and pronouns in the Genitive are highlighted.

 Э́то кни́га мое́й ма́мы.